nullren/git-remote-encfs/README.md

 For now, this script will always unmount your encfs when it finishes, so every time you use it, it will prompt for a password.

+This is an example of how I am using it

+    git remote add encfs \
+        encfs::$HOME/Dropbox/.secret-repos/git-remote-encfs
+    git push encfs master